 Getting a lead at your car dealership is one thing, but gaining valuable leads that will actually convert into sales is another.
-Going through the follow-up process and narrowing down which leads to focus will save you time, stress, and is an overall good strategy for selling cars.
+Going through the follow-up process and narrowing down which leads to focus on will save you time, stress, and is an overall good strategy for selling cars.

 As an auto dealer, the ultimate goal with your dealership leads is to get your customers to set an appointment, schedule a test drive, or visit your dealership in person and sell them your car.